f3sty/hosts2rpz/README.txt

 having to update a stack of hosts files every few days.
 It also gets around the problem of devices not having easily-modified hosts files.

+For use with dns4me.net, use your uuid (see their FAQ for how to find this).
+This can be run from crontab by any user that has permission to 'rndc reload' (it does not require root access, just the correct group membership)

+ $ hosts2rpz.pl -u xxxxxxxx-xxxx-xxxx-xxxxxxxxxxxx

 Of course its also useful for more than just geoblocking services - it can